TorbenJakobsen/manage_github_repos/README.rst

 I use macOS and Linux daily.
 I have created some aliases to support the script.
-There is a ``Makefile`` to handle setting up, building and run the application.
+There is a ``Makefile`` to handle setting up, building and running the application.

 If you are a Windows user then...

 .. warning::

-  As always you should not trust content on the internaet uncondiationally.
+  | As always you should not trust content on the internet unconditionally.
-  Use at your own risk!
+  | Use at your own risk!
+  |

 **********************
   Overview / Install